TNT226/TNT-JEFFERSON-2025/💻 Obstacle Management/README.md

 The robot does this cicle 4 times,for it to finish that round, which is the first challenge (the open challange).
 This code is a way of completing the first challenge by using time.

 - You can see this code being used and putted to the test in "Second prototype on the track" (in the videos folder).

-## Code for the three ultrasonic sensors:

-- This code is so the three ultrasonic sensors work together in unison.
-The sensors perceive the distance in cm in this code.
-- This code also works together with the servomotor code.

 ## Code for the servomotor and ultrasonic sensors: